arun-kr-reddy/notes/computer_architecture.md

 - **instruction set architecture (ISA):** is the interface between what software commands and what the hardware carries out, specifies memory organization, register set & instruction set (opcodes, data types & addressing modes)
   *"if instructions are the words in the language of a computer, ISA is the vocabulary"*
 - **von Neumann model:** program stored in memory (unified instruction & data memory), processor fetches then processes instruction sequentially one at a time, easier to debug since you know which instruction will execute
-  pipelining, SIMD, OoO execution, seperate data & instruction cacahe are not consistent with von Neumann model
+  pipelining, SIMD, OoO execution, separate data & instruction cache are not consistent with von Neumann model
   **data flow model:** instruction fetched and executed only when its operands are ready, inherently more parallel, no instruction pointer required
 - example: factorial with data flow model:
   ![](./media/computer_architecture/data_flow_factorial.png)